guidance-guarantee-programme/summary_generator/README.md

 Each row in the file should have the format `username,password`.

-Passwords in the user file can either be stored in plain text or as a hash created with the included `bin/pwdigest` script.
+Passwords in the user file must be stored as a hash created with the included `bin/pwdigest` script.

 To create a password hash, run:

 ```sh
 $ bin/pwdigest <username> <password>